-To mainstream GEDSI considerations into its data, products and service development and delivery processes, DE Africa will:
+To mainstream diversity and inclusion considerations into its data, products and service development and delivery processes, DE Africa will:

-- > Require Product Development Plans to identify how and which GEDSI priorities the products will address. - Apply a GEDSI lens to prioritisation of use cases and user testing to ensure a diversity of users is considered, and product marketing will include deliberate strategies to reach diverse audiences. - Seek to collaborate with all partner organisations to increase our collective impact on GEDSI outcomes.
-DE Africa's commitment to GEDSI will guide decisions about potential partners and diversity and inclusion will be included as a core value in partnership memorandums of understanding (MOUs).
-DE Africa will work with partners to identify priorities and opportunities to advance diversity and inclusion throughout each partnership. - Work with partners to ensure that capacity building opportunities include a diverse range of individuals, in line with the diversity and inclusion principles of its Capacity Development - Strategy.
-Where representation opportunities and trainings are led by DE Africa itself, deliberate strategies will be used to foster diverse participation including accessible venues and advertising in diverse networks.
+- Require Product Development Plans to identify how and which diversity and inclusion priorities the products will address. - Apply a diversity and inclusion lens to prioritisation of use cases and user testing to ensure a diversity of users is considered, and product marketing will include deliberate strategies to reach diverse audiences. - Seek to collaborate with all partner organisations to increase our collective impact on diversity and inclusion outcomes.
+DE Africa's commitment to diversity and inclusion will guide decisions about potential partners and diversity and inclusion will be included as a core value in partnership memorandums of understanding (MOUs).
+DE Africa will work with partners to identify priorities and opportunities to advance diversity and inclusion throughout each partnership. - Work with partners to ensure that capacity building opportunities include a diverse range of individuals, in line with the diversity and inclusion principles of its Capacity Development Strategy.
+Where representation opportunities and training are led by DE Africa itself, deliberate strategies will be used to foster diverse participation including accessible venues and advertising in diverse networks.

-In addition, DE Africa will undertake the following targeted activities to advance GEDSI outcomes:
+In addition, DE Africa will undertake the following targeted activities to advance diversity and inclusion outcomes: